 Building a weight training program is not that complicated, just get started!

-Below is a simple 3 step guide to build your own basic weight training program.
+Below is a simple 3 step guide to building your own basic weight training program.
 This program will give you a structure to help you progress and achieve your goals.
 Once you have got a bit more experience in resistance training you can adjust and improve your program as you see fit.

 1. Firstly, you need to decide what your goals are.
 Here are the 4 basic goals that a weight training program can cater to…